5l1v3r1/covert-ninja-channel/README.md

 -window-size <size> - 	Window-size to send/receive (client and server MUST match window-size)
 		      	If NOT specified, default is size 4068.

+-file <filename>    -  	Name of the file to encode and transfer.

 -server 	    -	Server mode to allow receiving of data.
 			If NOT specified, client mode will run to allow sending of data.